Agree with our rating?

 |

-We’ve located more than 10 negative TouchBistro reviews, some of which could be important during POS System research.
-The POS app has an overall rating of 2.6 out of 5 stars in the iTunes App Store (down from 2.8 at the time of our last review), with the negative comments citing hardware and software malfunctions, limited features, poor customer support, and issues with syncing and updates.
+We’ve located many negative TouchBistro reviews, some of which could be important during POS System research.
+The POS app has an overall rating of 2.4 out of 5 stars in the iTunes App Store (down from 2.8 at the time of a recent review), with the negative comments citing hardware and software malfunctions, limited features, poor customer support, and issues with syncing and updates.
 The app has more positive testimonials than complaints, however, with most reviewers noting its ease of use, low cost, and stellar customer support.
+If you have a TouchBistro review to make, please do so in the comments below.

 We have not found any outstanding class-action lawsuits or FTC complaints filed against TouchBistro.
 Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.